CrossforceStudios/LayreForge/README.md

 1. The Conquerors 1.5 (from UserPatch)
 2. The Conquerors 1.0c (same as above)
 3. Age of Empires II HD (available on Steam, check storefront for price, also comes with UserPatch)
+4. Age of Empires II Definitive Edition (same as above)